 When measuring aurum using karats, every karat equals 1/24th of an entire.
-For instance, when having jewelry with a 14k stamp, it means the piece has 14 gold parts and 10 silver, copper, and other alloy parts.
+For instance, jewelry with a 14k stamp means the piece has 14 gold parts and ten silver, copper, and other alloy parts.

 Why are there different gold weights?

-With this precious metal being malleable and soft, you can apply different creativity when crafting or making jewelry.
+This precious metal is malleable and soft, so you can apply different creativity when crafting or making jewelry.
 In addition, the more malleable the golden hue, the higher the karat weight.
 Due to this property, most jewelers prefer to work with a specific weight and apply unique techniques.
 Remember that you need special techniques to work with pure aurum.
 Some consumers or jewelers prefer the golden hue and opt for various karat to achieve a less saturated color.